itsthecheat/ozark_ipsum/README.md

-# therapy_ipsum
+# Ozark Ipsum

-A theraputic lorem ipsum generator built on React and Express.
+A lorem ipsum generator built on React and Express.
 Bootstrapped with create-react-app.